prateeknischal/prateeknischal.github.io/content/posts/trust-the-certs.md

          45:b0:52:39
 ```

-This certificate has a lot more information about the identity of the `Subject` and what this key is allowed to do.
+This certificate has a lot more information about the the `Subject` and what this key is allowed to do.

 ## A scary view of the certificate